Estimated reading time: 6 minutes

 Whether you are a senior pastor, a business administrator, or a church secretary, the call should be enjoyable, fulfilling, and balanced.

-Spending time with God is what fuels the call and the anointing to do what needs to be done in a church.
+Spending time with God fuels the call and the anointing to do what is needed in a church.

 I have a quote written in the back of my bible that says, “Don’t get so caught up in the ministry of the Lord that we forget the Lord of the Ministry.”